Community Calendar and The People's Agenda

 11:30 a.m.

 The Lebanon-Wilson County Chamber of Commerce will present its Lunch and Learn on Wednesday, Aug.
 23 from 11:30 a.m. until 1 p.m. at Five Oaks Golf and Country Club.
 The guest speaker will be John Schroer, commissioner of the Tennessee Department of Transportation.
 Admission is $20 per person, and attendees must RSVP by Aug.
-17 to [email protected] or call 615-444-5503.
+17 to [email protected]anonwilsonchamber.com or call 615-444-5503.

 Free Legal Help